-- (26) a.
-Lena kupila takuju že knigu, kak (i) Vera. property comparison Lena bought such JUST book that AND Vera Lena bought the same kind of book as Vera. - b.
+- Lena bought the same kind of book as Vera.b.
 Liza vospitana tak že, kak ee mama.
+Liza brought up so UST how her mether - b.
+Liza vospitana tak ze, kak ee mama.
 Liza brought up so JUST how her mother Liza is brought up like her mother.